 Fees and Interest rates

 Arrangement fees vary more than residential mortgages; you can expect to pay from 0 to 3.5% on a buy-to-let mortgage.
 Interest rates are slightly higher than a residential mortgage.
 Don’t be tempted to apply for a residential mortgage to cut costs; this would be committing mortgage fraud.
-If a lender finds out you may face a penalty charge, moved to a more expensive product or the mortgage being withdrawn altogether.
+If a lender finds out you may face a penalty charge, be moved to a more expensive product or the mortgage being withdrawn altogether.

 This is a product that allows you to let their existing property, as an investment, and move to a new home.
 You may be able to release funds from you property (if need be) to use as a deposit to purchase a new residential home.
 Our independent, whole of market, brokers will explain the full details giving you examples of all costs applicable.

-Your new lender will take your let to buy mortgage into consideration when assessing affordability for your new loan.
-Some will require an offer or consent to let whilst other lenders will use this as a debt until 6 months’ rent can be demonstrated.
+Your new lender will take your let-to-buy mortgage into consideration when assessing affordability for your new loan.
+Some will require an offer or consent to let whilst other lenders will use this as a debt until 6 months rent can be demonstrated.
 The latter being near impossible for most.